artambdev/facts-from-the-past/README.md

 - 13. As the site owner, I want visitors to be encouraged to continue even if they fail
 - 14. As the site owner, I want to tell people who created the website

+## Design
+A few wireframes were made in advance of starting development to plan out the most important features and the structure of code that would be required to accompany them.

+The wireframes are presented below:

+### Colour
+- A pleasant pattern of light lilac with pink highlights is meant to evoke a kind feeling to the quiz rather than a stressful one, a fun game rather than a test.
+Answer buttons are given different colours to distinguish them, with popups using gold colouration to indicate forwards progress.

+### Font
+- Headings use the Noto Sans font while other text uses the Lato font.
+Both are popular sans-serif fonts that are easy to read and suitable for viewing on screens.
+In case of a failure to load, they both default to the browser's default sans-serif font.

 ## Features
+The website has 3 pages and 10 features across them.

+### Pages
+The three pages are:
+- A homepage that users to the site are automatically brought to, explaining the website's purpose and the quiz ahead with a button to begin
+- A quiz page that contains the interactive quiz itself
+- A custom 404 page that users are brought to when sent to an invalid page on the website, which offers a button to return to the homepage

 ### Header
 ![Image of the header on desktop](docs/features/header.png)